grezniczek/unanswered/README.md

 ---

 **Disclaimer**
 This module description and documentation were developed with the assistance of AI (ChatGPT by OpenAI) to support clarity, consistency, and ease of use for REDCap project designers.
-Final content has been reviewed and adapted to reflect the specific functionality and standards of the *Unanswered EM* module.
+Final content has been reviewed and adapted to reflect the specific functionality and standards of the *Unanswered* external module.